At our 2017 high-school reunion, one of my dearest classmates hugged me and, without hint of irony, whispered, “You’ve had an interesting life, Gary.”

 I don’t think it’s what she intended, but those, the only words I remember her speaking, also reminded me of the apocryphal Chinese curse, “May you live in interesting times,” and life has been that kind of interesting, too, especially since 2014, the year I turned 60.

-I began planning the Pedaling Astronomer Project in the spring of 2014, after encountering a bicycle tourist pedaling coast-to-coast, although the ride I then envisioned was not nearly as ambitious as his.
+I began planning the Pedaling Astronomer Project in the spring of that year, after encountering a bicyclist pedaling alone, coast-to-coast, although the ride I then envisioned was not nearly as ambitious as his.

 I would pedal from Florida to New York, leaving the Keys after the Winter Star Party in February of 2015 and arriving in New York in time for the Northeast Astronomical Forum.
 The East Coast Greenway was then at least a third complete and seemed a safe route for a first bicycle journey.